 A dental crown covers the tooth like a cap, strengthening it and helping to prevent tooth loss or extraction.
 A dental crown can address a variety of concerns and may be used to complete a root canal or anchor a dental appliance such as a dental bridge.

 The Dental Crown Procedure

-The dental crown procedure is a multi-step process that is completed in our Manhattan dentist office.
+The dental crown procedure is a multi-step process that we complete in our dental offices.
 There is typically minimal discomfort associated with a dental crown, but Dr. Gorsky and his staff will ensure that you feel relaxed during your treatment.

 Initial Visit – First, Dr. Gorsky will conduct a thorough examination of the teeth, gums, jaw joints, and other support structures.
 Using diagnostic x-rays, molds, and impressions, we look for hidden signs of decay, stress, and instability.
 This exam will help us to design a personalized treatment plan that will restore the tooth to optimal health and function.
 The dentist will inform you of the various options you have for dental crowns and help you make the best choice.